lukanvanderlinde/mental-health/pt.md

 Não tão obvio: doer é uma _coisa boa_.

 Dor é um sistema de alarme.
-Te avisa quando as coisas estão ruim, e quando _estão boas_.
+Te avisa quando as coisas estão ruins, e quando _estão boas_.

 (FUN FACT: There's a rare condition called [congenital insensitivity to pain](https://en.wikipedia.org/wiki/Congenital_insensitivity_to_pain), where people can't feel pain.
 As a result, adults with the condition have lots of wounds, burns, and broken bones.
 They're the lucky ones – the rest are dead.)